 I am very sorry to hear that that gentleman finds himself with no option but to pursue that course of action.
 I know that the hon.
 Lady will want to represent the ongoing campaign directly with the Foreign Secretary, and if she would like me to assist in that process of direct communication with the Foreign Secretary, I will do all I can to help her to register the points that she wants to raise.

 In Redditch, we are proud of our heritage.
 We make needles, fish hooks and springs, and we have led the world in those industries, but Members might not know that we are also famous for Royal Enfield motorbikes.
 Will the Minister pay tribute to Royal Enfield for returning to Redditch, and will he thank the borough council for all the work it has done to secure this historic achievement?
-Will he also push his friends in the Ministry of Housing, Communities and Local Government to look again at how business rates can be used to support these projects in order to revitalise our high streets?
+Will he also push his friends in the Ministry of Housing, Communities and Local Government to look again at how business rates can be used to support such projects in order to revitalise our high streets?

 I pay tribute to all those in Redditch.
 This demonstrates that, with the right support and by working with local authorities, we can help and support the high street and manufacturing so that we retain jobs and keep the economy moving forward, meaning that we can generate tax and spend it on the nice things we want to spend it on, such as more doctors, nurses and police officers.